 Late morning on Sunday, Penchom Tang and Kingkorn Narinthon Na Ayutthaya- Thai Working Group for Climate Justice’s colleagues asked me to help taking community leaders from Thailand to participate in “Hit the Production” action conducted by Climate Justice Now!
 “Hit the Production” Action will target the harbour with a mass blockade as the global shipping industry is at the heart of capitalism, a key symbol of an industrial System that is based on grow and the use of fossil fuels.

-Later on the idea was called off because it was high risk-taking and arrests were possible for Thai communities members.
+Later on the idea was called off because it is high risk-taking and arrest is possible for Thai communities members.
 Unfortunately, all of them were not get used to outdoor activity under extreme cold weather.
-As they realized that Thailand’s Environment Minister-Khun Suvit Khunkitti has already in town ahead of Prime Minister Abhisit Vejjajiva, Thai community leaders then want to meet with him.
+As they come across that Thailand’s Environment Minister-Khun Suvit Khunkitti is already in town ahead of Prime Minister Abhisit Vejjajiva, Thai community leaders then want to meet with him.

 On December 8, 2009 representatives of Thai civil society met with PM Abhisit and already submitted its recommendation on the Thai Government’s positions towards Copenhagen climate summit and related national policy formulation concerning that the outcome of Copenhagen climate change negotiations is likely to affect Thailand and Thai citizen, especially communities currently fighting to gear changes to some of the government policies such as the fight against right and forest uses, rights and land use, agro industries, national energy plan that emphasizes on the use of fossil fuels and the promotion of energy intensive industries like steel industry.

-The Klima Forum was our meeting point.
-I met with 7 community leaders from Northern, Eastern, North-eastern, Central and Southern part of Thailand along with 5 Thai NGOs activists and followed them to Marriott Hotel where Environment Minister stayed.
+The Klima Forum is our meeting point.
+I meet up with 7 community leaders from Northern, Eastern, North-eastern, Central and Southern part of Thailand along with 5 Thai NGOs activists and walk to Marriott Hotel where Environment Minister staying.
 We use the hotel lobby area greeting and talking to him.
 Discussion has been basically about concern over position of the Thai Government related to unfolding outcome of negotiations here in Copenhagen.

 “We know that our recommendation paper will not be recognized even it already handed over to Prime Minister directly.
 To ensure that our voices being heard it was a good idea to touch base with Khun Suvit and will be much better if we can meet up with PM Abhisit here” Said Thai NGOs colleague.